The E2B Menu Editor (E2B_Editor.exe or 'E2Bed')

-The Windows utility E2B_Editor.exe, will help you to make a custom menu with your own custom wallpaper.
+The Windows utility \_ISO\E2B_Editor.exe, will help you to design a custom E2B menu with your own wallpaper.

-First, copy an uncompressed .bmp or .jpg wallpaper file onto your E2B USB drive in or under the \_ISO folder (e.g. \_ISO\Mary\Special_800x600.bmp)
+- First, copy an uncompressed 800x600 (or 1024x768) pixel .bmp or .jpg wallpaper file onto your E2B USB drive in or under the \_ISO folder (e.g. \_ISO\Special_800x600.bmp). .bmp or .jpg files should not be larger than approx. 3MB - if they are larger then grub4dos may crash and the files is not in the correct format!

 - Always run E2B_Editor.exe directly from the \_ISO folder on the E2B USB drive.